 Enablers of coaching

-“Coaches and the people they coach know that for the future to be different, we need to change the way we do things in the present….
-More often, changes involve shifts in attitudes, thinking, perceptions, and behaviour.” –Gary Collins
+“Coaches and the people they coach know that for the future to be different, we need to change the way we do things in the present.” – Gary Collins

 Reflection questions on coaching